 Why are R&D tax credits essential for innovation?

-The R&D Tax incentive schemes are key in providing tangible support for these innovative activities within the construction industry, where companies can supplement cash flows to support high risk activities such as site-based trails and experiments.
+The R&D Tax incentive schemes are key in providing tangible support for these innovative activities within the construction industry, where companies can supplement cash flows to support high-risk activities such as site-based trials and experiments.
 This in turn leads to further innovation, as companies gain new technical knowledge, which opens up applications to other projects.

 Do I qualify?